History of the First Church in Jerusalem

 When James died in 69 A.D., historian Eusebius said, “Simeon of Jerusalem” (Symeon the Zealot) was chosen as successor (second Bishop) shortly before the destruction of Jerusalem.

 After Stephen’s stoning in 36 A.D., Some followers of “the Way” went to Phoenicia and the Greek cities of Cyprus and Antioch, spreading the word only among Jews.

 Those who went to Antioch shared the Gospel in Greek.
 Barnabas sent to organize a new church in Antioch (with Saul) in 42 A.D.
 (Acts 11:19-26)

 They were called Christians for the first time in Antioch.
 The Holy Spirit called Paul and Barnabas to take the gospel beyond, making Antioch the early “missionary sending” church (Acts 13:2–3).
 The gentile converts spoke Greek critically in expanding the gospel.

 The church Pillars: The first council of Jerusalem

 In 50 A.D., Barnabas and Paul returned to Jerusalem to meet with James, Peter, and John (the council of Jerusalem).
 It confirmed the legitimacy of Barnabas and Paul’s mission to the Gentiles.

 First 100 Years, the five ‘Apostolic See’

-The ‘Apostolic See’ are churches established by the apostles or their close associates.
+The ‘Apostolic See’ is the church established by the apostles or their close associates.
 At least 25 churches were established during the apostolic age.
 Author Tertullian wrote in 180 A.D. four—Corinth, Philippi, Ephesus, and Rome (Jerusalem was destroyed in 70 A.D.).